muydanny/backend-curriculum-site/module2/lessons/sql_refresher.md

 The first thing you will see is a helpful note to enter `help` if you need some more information about how to use this interactive session. `\?` will provide you with some terminal specific commands, while `\h` will provide you with a list of SQL commands that offer additional documentation.

 In order to interact with our LittleShop database, we'll first need to connect to it.
 How do we know it exists or what it's named?
 First type `\list`.
-This will provide you with a list of databases avaialble to you.
+This will provide you with a list of databases available to you.

 In order to connect to our database, type `\c little-shop-development` (or whatever `\list` tells you your database is called).
 Now you should be able to run SQL commands.